Dyson V7 vs Dyson Outsize: Real-World Performance Test Results

 Below are the components you’ll need to clean or replace at recommended intervals.

 1. Primary nozzle: This component is (easily) the most abused one.
-Clean it weekly to remove any hair and dust accumulation on the brush to prevent unnecessary friction and wear.
+Clean it weekly to remove hair and dust buildup on the brush, preventing unnecessary friction and wear.

 2. Dustbin: Empty it after every cleaning cycle to prevent debris from clogging the external filter and dust mites from breeding.